Abune Mathias–Abune Sawiros schism

 On 22 January 2023, three bishops led by Abune Sawiros formed 25-episcopate in Oromia and Southern Nations, Nationalities, and Peoples' Region that is condemned by the Holy Synod of the Ethiopian Orthodox Church, led by Patriarch Abune Mathias.
 The group accused the Holy Synod of discriminating ethnic groups.
 On 26 January, the Holy Synod excommunicated them, while one archbishop of the group demanded apology to the Ethiopian Orthodox Church officials.

 The Ethiopian Orthodox Church accused Prime Minister Abiy Ahmed for meddling the church affairs.
 Violence were erupted in the southern region which killed at least 30 people.
 On 4 February, a clash occurred in Shashamane that killed three Orthodox youths.
 The Ethiopian government blocked access of social media sites such as Facebook, Messenger, Telegram, YouTube and TikTok for five months from 9 February until 17 July.
+The schism was resolved on February 16th.

 Incident

 On 22 January 2023, three bishops in Oromia Region diocese led by Abune Sawiros illegally formed 25-episcopate named “Holy Synod of Oromia Nations and Nationalities.”
 Three days later, the Holy Synod of the Ethiopian Orthodox Church excommunicated the group, accusing the Abiy Ahmed government for meddling to the church's affair.
 Holiness Patriarch Abune Mathias said that "the government should not meddle in the ecclesiastical and canonical matters of the church."
 The newly appointed archbishops accused the Church for discriminating ethnic groups, aiming to form multilingual and multiethnic synod loyal to Oromia region diocese.
 Sawiros claimed that "EOTC’s tendency to “appoint spiritual fathers from one area [Amhara]…caused the followers of the church to leave.”

 On 26 January the Holy Synod officially excommunicated the group, three archbishops were accused of illegal ordination while one of those repented to the Holy Synod for breaching the Fetha Negest dogma.